greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 title: Using Resource Groups
 ---

-You use resource groups to set and enforce CPU, memory, and concurrent transaction limits in Greenplum Database.
+You use resource groups to manage and protect the resource allocation of CPU, memory, concurrent transaction limits, and disk I/O in Greenplum Database.
 Once you define a resource group, you assign the group to one or more Greenplum Database roles in order to control the resources used by them.

 When you assign a resource group to a role, the resource limits that you define for the group apply to all of the roles to which you assign the group.
 For example, the memory limit for a resource group identifies the maximum memory usage for all running transactions submitted by Greenplum Database users in all roles to which you assign the group.

 Greenplum Database uses Linux-based control groups for CPU resource management, and Runaway Detector for statistics, tracking and management of memory.

-When using resource groups to control resources like CPU cores, review the Hyperthreading note in [Hardware and Network](../install_guide/platform-requirements-overview.html#hardware-and-network-3).
+When using resource groups to control resources like CPU cores, review the Hyperthreading note in [Hardware and Network](../install_guide/platform-requirements-overview.html#hardware-requirements).

 **Parent topic:** [Managing Resources](wlmgmt.html)

 ## <a id="topic8339intro"></a>Understanding Role and Component Resource Groups

 The most common application for resource groups is to manage the number of active queries that different roles may run concurrently in your Greenplum Database cluster.
-You can also manage the amount of CPU and memory resources that Greenplum allocates to each query.
+You can also manage the amount of CPU, memory resources, and disk I/O that Greenplum allocates to each query.

 When a user runs a query, Greenplum Database evaluates the query against a set of limits defined for the resource group.
 Greenplum Database runs the query immediately if the group's resource limits have not yet been reached and the query does not cause the group to exceed the concurrent transaction limit.
 If these conditions are not met, Greenplum Database queues the query.
 For example, if the maximum number of concurrent transactions for the resource group has already been reached, a subsequent query is queued and must wait until other queries complete before it runs.
 Greenplum Database may also run a pending query when the resource group's concurrency and memory limits are altered to large enough values.